For many retailers, being outside the Christmas holiday shopping season means slower sales.

 Hold your holiday events and sales during traditionally slow times of the year to get more customers into your store and boost sales.
 You can also use off-the-wall holidays to rid the store of slow-moving merchandise ahead of a new season.
 For example, a home-goods store could move winter bedding by celebrating Napping Day (that’s March 14, just in case you’re curious.

 Put Your Own Spin On It

 Don’t just hold a generic sale tied to a month.
 Get creative with special events or giveaways as well as discounts.
 For example, a cookware retailer with an older clientele could create Bake for Family Fun Month promotions that emphasize the enjoyment of teaching grandchildren how to bake.
 A bakery could promote the same holiday with take-and-bake desserts or “decorate your own” cookies.

 Promote it Everywhere

 Get customers hyped up about your upcoming holiday events and sales by marketing them on all of your advertising channels, including (especially) social media.
 Encourage people to share your social media posts and get others involved and interested.
 Generate interaction by having customers post pictures or create videos of how they celebrate this holiday.
 (Note to pet store owners: Puppy Day is March 23.)

-Celebrating unusual holidays with special promotions is a smart marketing tactic that can also be a lot of fun.
+Celebrating unusual holidays or weird national holidays with special promotions is a smart marketing tactic that can also be a lot of fun.